-NSF Scholarships in Science, Technology, Engineering, and Mathematics Program
+NSF Scholarships in Science, Technology, Engineering, and Mathematics Program (S-STEM)

-Narrated Powerpoint Presentations and information (dates, times, and links) about WebEx Question and Answer Sessions are available related to the new S-STEM 2015 solicitation here.
+Narrated Powerpoint Presentations and information (dates, times, and links) about WebEx Question and Answer Sessions are available related to the new S-STEM 2017 solicitation here.
 The NSF S-STEM Frequently Asked Questions (FAQs) is available here.

 Important Information for Proposers

-on the specified due date, the guidelines contained in NSF 16-1 may apply to proposals submitted in response to this
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 17-1), is effective for proposals submitted, or due, on or after January 30, 2017.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 17-1 may apply to proposals submitted in response to this funding opportunity.

-Full Proposal Deadline Date: May 16, 2016
+Full Proposal Deadline Date

+This program provides educational opportunities for Undergraduate Students .
 This program provides indirect funding for students at this level or focuses on educational developments for this group such as curricula development, training or retention.
 To inquire about possible funding opportunities not directly from NSF, please look at the active awards for this program.